vskarleas/ModuVib/README.md

 * [X] Write the code for the ESP32 in order to communicate under the name ModuVib
 * [X] Fix login issue with phone number.
 It says on android Error d'autentication (unknown).
 On Ios it just tcuks
 * [X] Integrate the codes found on the notes section that Dounia sent me in the different actiosn of the app.
+* [X] Fix rester password functionality
+* [X] Integrate pin page with faceid for returing session on thre app
+* [X] Add logic on actions triger if the device is not connected -> prevent any message to be sent in that scenario
+* [X] Possibility for user to update his account
+* [ ] Added connect button with logic on the dashboard screen

 ## BLE Protocol — Commandes 3 octets `[CMD, TARGET, VALUE]`